oracle-quickstart/oci-apex-workflow-template/README.md

   make init
   ```

+  Type `yes` at the prompt to confirm applying the terraform stack.

   The terraform stacks generates environment files for each environment.
-The files are on the root folder, named *`<env_name>.env`* and contain the credentials for each user/schema/workspace
+The files are on the root folder, named *`<env_name>.env`* and they contain the credentials for user/schema/workspace for each environment.

+  The script sets up all of the environments for you, ready to install a new app.

 ## **STEP 4:** Using the makefile